umairx25/Dr-Mario/README.md

 This project is an implementation of the **Dr. Mario** game in **MIPS assembly**, designed to run on the **Saturn** or **MARS** simulators.
 The game is a **falling block puzzle game** where the objective is to eliminate all viruses by strategically placing medical capsules.

 Dr. Mario was originally released by **Nintendo** in 1990.
 The game mechanics involve rotating and moving capsules to match colors with existing viruses and other capsules.
 When four or more of the same color align **horizontally or vertically**, they disappear, creating chain reactions that further clear the playing field.
+You can check out an implementation of the game here: https://www.retrogames.onl/2017/05/dr-mario-nes.html

-In this project, we will implement the game step by step, following a set of milestones.
-Each milestone represents a crucial part of the game, from drawing the scene to implementing advanced game features.
+In this project, we aim to develop a functional implementation of the game, with full functionality and features from drawing the scene to implementing advanced game features.

 ---